lkoolik/isrm_health_calculations/README.md

       3. Maps the racial/ethnic group names to better formatted names (e.g., "HISLA" --> "Hispanic/Latino")
       4. Draws the figure using the `seaborn` library's `lineplot` function.
       5. Saves the file as `f_out` + '_PM25_Exposure_Percentiles.png' into the `out_dir`.
+11. `export_exposure`: calls each of the exposure output functions in parallel
+   1. Inputs:
+      * `exposure_gdf`: a dataframe containing the exposure concentrations and population estimates for each group
+      * `exposure_disparity`: a dataframe containing the population-weighted mean exposure concentrations for each group
+      * `exposure_pctl`: a dataframe of exposure concentrations by percentile of population exposed by group
+      * `shape_out`: a filepath string of the location of the shapefile output directory
+      * `output_dir`: a filepath string of the location of the output directory
+      * `f_out`: the name of the file output category (will append additional information)
+      * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
+   2. Outputs:
+      * The function does not return anything, but a shapefile will be output into the `output_dir`.
+   3. Methodology:
+      1. Creates a filename and path for the export.
+      2. Updates the columns slightly for shapefile naming
+      3. Exports the shapefile.
+12. `create_rename_dict`: makes a global rename code dictionary for easier updating
+   1. Inputs: None
+   2. Outputs:
+      * `logging_code`: a dictionary that maps endpoint names to log statement codes
+   3. Methodology:
+      1. Defines a dictionary and returns it.

 #### `health_impact_calcs.py`
 The `health_impact_calcs` script file contains a number of functions that help calculate health impacts from exposure concentrations.